Ashe Street Courthouse committee to meet to discuss renovation plans

 The panel was formed to identify space that can be used in the building for public and government purposes and to help transition ownership of the historic former post office/courthouse from the county to Johnson City’s control.

-Committee members are expected to discuss plans Friday to renovate and repurpose the Ashe Street Courthouse.
+Committee members are expected to discuss plans Friday to renovate and repurpose the building.

-The city of Johnson City has received a $5 million grant for the Ashe Street Courthouse project and is preparing to renovate the historic structure with plans to designate at least a portion of the building for business development.
+Johnson City has received a $5 million grant for the courthouse project and is preparing to renovate the historic structure with plans to designate at least a portion of the building for business development.

 With the state recently lifting time constraints on the use of that grant, staff have said the city hopes to finish the project in either late 2022 or early 2023.

-The former Ashe Street Courthouse, 401 Ashe St., was built in 1910 and operated as the Johnson City Postal Savings Bank and Post Office until about 1937.
+The former courthouse, at 401 Ashe St., was built in 1910 and operated as the Johnson City Postal Savings Bank and Post Office until about 1937.

 The “Beaux-Arts” style building served as a Washington County courthouse from 1940 until 1987, when it became home to Washington County’s 911 Emergency Communications District.
 Emergency dispatchers worked in the building until 911 moved to its current location in Boones Creek in late 2017.